zio/zio-dynamodb/docs/guides/data-modelling.md

 ---
 id: data-modelling
-title: "Data Modelling"
+title: "Data Modelling Limitations"
 ---

 The High Level API relies heavily on ZIO Schema and inherits some of it's limitations, namely:

 - A maximum of **22** fields per case class
-- Deep Object Oriented hierarchies with abstract classes/fields are not supported - only hierarchies one level deep are supported
+- Deep Object-Oriented hierarchies with abstract classes/fields are not supported - only hierarchies one level deep are supported

-At first glace these seem limitations seem quite restrictive, however the next sections describe how these can be overcome.
+At first glance these seem limitations seem quite restrictive, however the next sections describe how these can be overcome.

 ## A maximum of **22** fields per case class
 The high level API uses the Reified Optics feature of ZIO Schema to generate optics for case classes.
 This feature has a limitation of 22 fields per case class.